dscpesu/Cloud-101/jenkinsPipelines/jenkins-file-documentation.md

    - **Post-Build Actions**:
      - **success**: If the pipeline execution is successful, it echoes a success message.
      - **failure**: If the pipeline execution fails, it echoes a failure message.

+## Usage

+1. Ensure that your Jenkins environment is properly set up with Docker and Pipeline plugins installed and configured.

+2. Create a Dockerfile for your application and place it in your source code repository.

+3. Set up Docker Hub credentials in Jenkins with the ID 'dockerhub'.